← Back to projects

 The Problem

-Fraud investigators at different banks often held intelligence on the same fraudster without knowing it.
+I noticed a pattern through a continous discovery framework I built...
+Fraud investigators at different banks often have intelligence on the same fraudster without knowing it.
 Cross-bank sharing meant a human picking up a phone, taking days, and often never happening at all.
 Each bank's data was rich, but siloed, and compliance had no framework for a shared view.
 Fraud moves in hours; the system moved in days, if it moved at all.

 Three banks each holding contradictory intelligence on the same person — FRAUD, SUSPICIOUS, and GENUINE — with no shared view between them.